sudoroom/sudo-humans/readme.markdown

 Note that `$LOGNAME` will expand to your username, so the `-t` flag, which applies a repository name to the newly created image, will apply a repository name that begins with your username.
-This is a common and recommended practice, and is, but of course you can call your image anything you like.
+This is a common and recommended practice, but of course you can call your image anything you like.

 Note also that the `docker build` command ends in a dot, which is being used to specify the current directory.